-Known long ago as the gateway to the Northwest Territories, Fort Smith tantalizes with history and mystery.
-Here, hugging the Alberta border, you'll find giant bison, a vast national park and the world's largest Dark Sky Preserve, wild whitewater, rich fur-trade heritage, and diverse, friendly Northern folks.
-Traditionally known as Thebacha or "Beside the Rapids," Fort Smith is home to about 2,500 people.
+Known long ago as the gateway to the Northwest Territories, Fort Smith tantalizes visitors with its history and mystery.
+Here, hugging the Alberta border, you'll find giant bison, wild whitewaters, rich heritage, a vast national park and the world's largest Dark Sky Reserve.

 Best of all, Fort Smith is easy to get to.
-It is a day's drive (or quick flight) from Edmonton or Yellowknife – and if you're really up for an adventure, in winter you can drive here by the scenic ice road from Fort McMurray.
+It’s a day's drive (or quick flight) from Edmonton or Yellowknife – and if you're really up for an adventure, in winter you can drive here by the scenic ice road from Fort McMurray.